cdauth/json-stream-es/README.md

 * A `ReadableStream<JsonChunk>` is an internal representation of a JSON document, where each [`JsonChunk`](#jsonchunk-objects) represents a section of the document
 * A `JsonValue` is a JavaScript value that can be stringified to JSON (in particular `{ [key: string]: JsonValue } | Array<JsonValue> | string | number | boolean | null`).

-The main featurs of json-stream-es are:
+The main features of json-stream-es are:
 * Provide converters to convert between the 3 types of JSON documents:
 	* [`JsonParser`](#jsonparser) (`ReadableStream<string>` → `ReadableStream<JsonChunk>`)
 	* [`JsonStringifier`](#jsonstringifier) (`ReadableStream<JsonChunk>` → `ReadableStream<string>`)